 Turn it on.
 You may have to attach the power cord on a table top model, or put batteries in the flashlight of a hand held model.

-Compare your findings to the chart below or plug your findings into our handy dandy Gem Wizard.
+- Compare your findings to the chart below

 - Isotropic (single refractive or SR)-stays dark throughout a 360° rotation.